-MULTI OCCUPATIONAL COOPERATIVEElective1 creditThe St. Ansgar Multi Occupational Cooperative (MOC) program is a work-basedlearning experience that allows students to work with employers to learn job-specific objectives.
-Students will be able to apply classroom experiences with on-the-job training through local businesses.
-Students will have the opportunity to gainexperience while working with an employer to make an informed decision aboutcareers goals after they graduate high school.
-Students will apply to the MOCprogram with a criterion based on: grades, attendance, and workmanship.
+Students will have the opportunity to gain experience while working with an employer to make an informed decision about careers goals after they graduate high school.
+Students will apply to the MOC program with a criterion based on: grades, attendance, and workmanship.